fkdads/VLM_subtitling/README.md

-# Exploring Strategies for Utilizing Vision-Language Models in Subtitle Placement
+# Investigating Strategies for Leverage Vision-Language Models for Subtitle Placement

-The provided code pertains to the Master's Thesis titled _Exploring Strategies for Utilizing Vision-Language Models in Subtitle Placement_.
+The provided code pertains to the Master's Thesis titled _Investigating Strategies for Leverage Vision-Language Models for Subtitle Placement_.

 Although we cannot share the copyrighted dataset, we offer configuration files for model training along with evaluation scripts to reproduce our results.

+> **Please Note:** The code provided does currently not represent a final version and is only provided in order to be able to reproduce our results.
+A great deal of manual effort will be involved in creating the data set.
+Future releases are possible, which will make the repository easier to use.

 ## Updates
-- 02/11/2024: Initial release.
+- 02/24/2024: Initial release.

 ## Tasks and Experiments
 | Task ID | Task Name | Task Description | Experiments                                                                                                         |